3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/instructor_notes/rails/react-on-rails.md

 ## Front End: React

 Now we have a working API.
-Let hone in on building our React UI.
+Let's start building our React UI!

 ### You Do
 Look at these 3 wireframes for the Tunr UI and determine what types of React components we will need for this app.